notable Gambian musical bands playing or have played in the country

 rap, hip-hop and descant Senegambian rhythm, cheered up as the

-nominees, mainly young artists with releases, individually appeared to
+nominees, mainly young artists with releases, individually appeared

-which some ferrous fans in appreciation of the irresistible
+in which some ferrous fans in appreciation of the irresistible

 performance of Lion Heart, lit smoke lighters to the posh of the

-After an elaborate performance, the popular television maestro, Lamin
+After an elaborate performance, the popular television maestro,

-overseas such as in Sweden and Denmark in order
+Many are now based overseas such as in Sweden and Denmark in order

 By Abou Jeng